flownative/flow-resource-tools/README.md

 # Resource Import and Export for Flow Framework and Neos CMS

-Flownative Resource Exchange is a simple command line tool which allows for exporting and importing of Flow resources, independently from the resource storage being used.
+Flownative Resource Tools is a package which provides

+- a simple command line tool which allows for exporting and importing of Flow resources, independently from the resource storage being used
+- multiple resource targets and storages for special purposes

 ## Installation

-The Flownative Resource Exchange package is installed as a regular Flow package via Composer.
+The Flownative Resource Tools package is installed as a regular Flow package via Composer.
 For your existing project, simply include `flownative/resource-tools into the dependencies of your Flow or Neos distribution: